johnalison/obsidian-notes/0-inbox/Setup M3 Macbook.md

 - To get keyboard working I had to copy the `~/dotfiles/KeyboardLayouts/Jamie.*` files to `/Library/Keyboard\ Layouts/`
 - Copied pub key to PSC
 - Eduroam:
-	- Requesting a new eduroam from :
+	- Requesting a new eduroam from :  https://ca.cern.ch/ca/
-	-
+	- Followed the instructions at those websites